vidyabhandary/blog/_posts/2020-12-22-Math-4th-dimension.md

 - **Different-sized infinities**
 - **The strange cut outs from Mobius loops**
-- **Prime numbers ( considered pointless math till 1940 !! )**
+- **Prime numbers ( considered pointless math till 1940 !!
+Now basis of digital communication )**
-- **A sphere that increases in size even when bounded by other packing spheres (26th dimension onwards) !!
+- **A sphere that increases in size even when bounded by other packing spheres ( 26th dimension onwards ) !!
 Weird is an understatement !**
 - **Ramanujan summation where sum of all the positive whole numbers = -1/12 !
-Used in string theory ( I am still trying to wrap my head around this).**
+Used in string theory ( I am still trying to wrap my head around this ).**
 - **Knot theory - Trying to find one method to know if a tangled string is a knot and if so how to undo it with minimal effort.
 Why bother ?
 Biologists may be able to devise new wave of medical treatments based on this.**
-- **Uncomputable numbers !!!!! ( No amount of exclamations will do this justice ! )**
+- **Uncomputable numbers !!! ( No amount of exclamations will do this justice ! )**
 - **Description of Gödel's incompleteness theorem.
 Short, succinct and intuitive.**
-- **Riemann Hypothesis, e, π, Φ, infinite hotel do get a mention (almost de rigueur I think).**
+- **Riemann Hypothesis, e, π, Φ, infinite hotel do get a mention ( almost de rigueur I think ).**

 ### An engaging book about math; The language the universe speaks to us in.
 Fall into the fascination and there's no going back.